-Tangierine Cafe: Flavors of Medina is a restaurant in World Showcase during the various events throughout the year at Walt Disney World, including the 2022 EPCOT Food & Wine Festival.
+Tangierine Cafe: Flavors of Medina is a restaurant in World Showcase at Walt Disney World, and is considered a Global Marketplace during the 2023 EPCOT Food & Wine Festival.
 In this booth review, we’ll look at the menu prices, share food photos, and offer thoughts on what is—and is not—worth your money.

 Since then, Walt Disney World has overhauled the menu of Spice Road Table, the relatively new table service restaurant on the waterfront.
 More noticeably, Imagineering has gone through Morocco, making a variety of aesthetic and design changes.
 While some fans initially feared the “cartoonification” of this beloved pavilion, that has largely not been the case…